Politically Exposed Persons and CBI: Can a PEP Get Approved?

 Program-by-program Posture

 El Salvador (Freedom Passport).
-The Bitcoin Office runs full KYC, World-Check, and sanctions screening on every applicant, and the $1 million government contribution requires on-chain source-of-funds verification.
+The Bitcoin Office runs full KYC, World-Check, and sanctions screening on every applicant, and the $1,000,000 government contribution requires on-chain source-of-funds verification.
 For Bitcoiners who built their stack independently of public office, this workflow is actually favorable: on-chain records are cryptographically verifiable in ways that fiat paper trails are not.
 Political tenure that overlaps with the stack creates documentation work, not denial risk.
 El Salvador is Non-CRS.

 Türkiye.
 The Directorate General of Migration Management coordinates with multiple Turkish agencies on CBI applications.
 The $400,000 real estate investment requires property origin verification that applies to every applicant, regardless of PEP status.
 PEPs face enhanced banking-side screening on the property purchase and the related Turkish bank account; budget additional time on the banking compliance side.
 Türkiye participates in CRS.

-What A Pep Applicant Should Prepare
+What A PEP Applicant Should Prepare

 If you are a PEP or an RCA preparing a CBI application, your documentation package should go beyond the standard intake: